evanspa/pe-apptxn-core/README.md

 [![Build Status](https://travis-ci.org/evanspa/pe-apptxn-core.svg)](https://travis-ci.org/evanspa/pe-apptxn-core)

 A Clojure library encapsulating the server-side data model and data access functions of the PEAppTransaction Logging Framework.
-[Datomic](http://www.datomic.com) is used as the underlying data store.
+[Datomic](http://www.datomic.com) is used as the underlying data store.  [pe-apptxn-restsupport](https://github.com/evanspa/pe-apptxn-restsupport) exists to provide a REST API on top of the functionality provided by pe-apptxn-core.

 pe-apptxn-core is part of the
 [pe-* Clojure Library Suite](#pe--clojure-library-suite).